Eddie Izzard: Labour Party

-Izzard joined the Labour Party in 1995.
-She was named on a list of the biggest private donors to the party in 1998.
+Izzard joined the Labour Party in 1995 and in 1998 was listed as one of the largest private donors to the party.
 In 2008, she donated nearly £10,000 to it.
 She appeared in party political broadcasts for the Labour Party in the run-up to the 2005 general election and 2009 European election, as well as a 2010 election video entitled Brilliant Britain.
 During the 2015 general election, she attended a rally with fellow comedian Ben Elton and actor Sally Lindsay.
 Expressing support for Labour in the 2017 general election, she said that the then-leader of the party Jeremy Corbyn "believes in what he says".

 At various times, Izzard said she would run for Mayor of London in 2020.
 When asked on the comedy panel show The Last Leg why she would be elected, Izzard replied, "Boris Johnson."
 However, she was not a candidate for the delayed 2021 London mayoral election.
-She unsuccessfully ran for a seat on the National Executive Committee of the Labour Party in 2016 and 2018.
+Izzard unsuccessfully ran for a seat on the National Executive Committee of the Labour Party in 2016 and 2018.
 After Christine Shawcroft resigned in March 2018, Izzard replaced her as the next runner-up, but failed to secure re-election that summer.

-On 25 August 2022, Izzard said in an interview on BBC Radio Sheffield that she would like to ask the local Constituency Labour Party to stand in Sheffield Central, replacing the incumbent MP Paul Blomfield, who is standing down at the next election.
+On 25 August 2022, Izzard stated in an interview on BBC Radio Sheffield that she would like to ask the local Constituency Labour Party to stand in Sheffield Central, replacing the incumbent MP Paul Blomfield, who is standing down at the 2024 election.
 Local reaction, according to the Sheffield Star newspaper, was mixed.
 She launched her election campaign on 11 October.
 On 5 December, it was reported that a local Sheffield City councillor had been selected as the party's candidate for the safe seat, with Izzard coming second in the members' vote.

+In August 2023, Izzard announced her campaign to become the Labour candidate for Brighton Pavilion at the next general election, following the decision of the incumbent Green MP Caroline Lucas not to recontest the seat.
+On 17 December 2023, it was announced that Izzard had not been selected as a Labour candidate at the next general election and that Tom Gray would be contesting Brighton Pavilion on behalf of the Labour Party instead.